Recap: Supernatural S 05 E 13 The Song Remains The Same

-- Dream Walker: When Anna can't find Sam and Dean in real-life due to the sigils Cass carved in them, she has to delve in Dean's dreams to talk to him.
+- Dream Walker: When Anna can't find Sam and Dean in real life due to the sigils Cas carved in them, she has to jump into Dean's dreams to talk to him.
 She's amused by what she finds there.

-- Erotic Dream: At the beginning of the episode, Dean is enjoying one about two strippers (one dressed as the Devil and one as an angel) dancing for him, before Anna arrives and makes the strippers vanish.
+- Erotic Dream: At the beginning of the episode, Dean is enjoying one about two strippers (one dressed as a devil and one as an angel) dancing for him, before Anna arrives and makes the strippers vanish.

-- Evil Is Petty: Uriel is apparently really pissed off that Sam and Dean (supposedly) kill him in the future, because he takes great pleasure in killing off the Winchesters, even forcing Dean to watch Anna kill Dean's precious Sammy.
+- Evil Is Petty: Uriel is apparently really pissed off that Sam and Dean (supposedly) kill him in the future, because he takes great pleasure in killing off the Winchesters, even forcing Dean to watch Anna kill Dean's darling little Sammy.

 - Evil Redhead: Anna becomes one in this episode.